trevorforrey/trevorforrey.github.io/_posts/projects/0000-09-09-organic-robo-head.md

 # Organic Robo Head {% include icon-github.html username='trevorforrey' git-url='organic_robo_head' %}

-**Time to get froggy**

-This project was made for an Embedded C programming class.
-I wanted to create something using embedded materials, but also have a bit of magic in the project, by hiding as much of the materials as possible.
-From this idea, Organic Robo Head was born.

-The project was created using a Raspberry Pi as the brains of the bot, along with a PWM9685 to control the movements of the head (and LEDs), and a CAP8585 to sense the capacitive touch from the user.
+This project was for an Embedded C Programming class I took my Junior year.

+My goals for this project was:

+* It didn't look like an embedded project at first glance
+* The user could interact with it
+* The subject of the piece would feel alive

 ![Alt text](assets/img/robohead.jpg "My Title")

-I used I2C to communicate to both the touch sensors and the PWM driver.
+The project was created using a Raspberry Pi, along with a PWM driver to control the movements of the head and dimming of the LEDS.
+I also used a capacitive touch sensor to take in user inputs.
+I used an I2C bus to communicate to both the touch sensors and the PWM driver.

+I used a CAP1818 as the touch sensor and a PCA9685 for the PWM driver.
+To communicate with both of these I translated their arduino libraries into C. This ended up being one of the hardest parts of the project.
+For some example code, I have the translated CAP1818 code below.

 {% highlight c %}
 #include <stdint.h>